ankurRangi/Insurance-Cost-Prediction/README.md

 **Research Question:**

-Predicting the medical cost put by insurance company of all the people based on various independent variables available in the dataset from kaggle using the Regression Model
+Predicting the medical cost put by insurance company to all of the people based on various independent variables available in the dataset from kaggle using the Regression Model

 Meta Data: